Back when I watched the syndicated episodes of Sailor Moon I loved the storyline of a group of heroines tasked with saving Earth.

 The naginata wasn’t the only weapon used by the Senshi or the onna-bugeisha it was the primary weapon.
 Historically, female warriors also trained katana (swords), bo (staff), and bow and arrow.

-Surprisingly, even Sailor Mercury’s mirror has a basis in history.
+Surprisingly, even Sailor Neptune’s mirror has a basis in history.

 There are reports of Archimedes using mirrors to concentrate the sun’s rays on the sails of enemy ships to catch the ships on fire.
 From a historical perspective, this narrative is problematic as the only accounts of this we see are from the Medieval Period and not his contemporaries.